 Fig. 2.
 A) Selfing rate and B) inbreeding depression in 13 natural populations of M. ringens in northeast Ohio.

-Mating system evolution depends not only on genetic and ecological factors, but also on the extent to which inbreeding depression (ID) lowers the fitness of selfed offspring relative to outcross progeny.
-Thus, ID is a strong selective force that can maintain outcrossing.
-We found substantial variation in the level of ID across the 13 natural populations (Fig 2B; 0.0-0.80).
-Contrary to theoretical expectations, we found populations with moderate levels of selfing and moderate to high levels of ID, suggesting that deleterious alleles have not been purged from these populations.
+Mating system evolution depends not only on genetic and ecological factors, but also on the extent to which inbreeding depression lowers the fitness of selfed offspring relative to outcross progeny.
+Thus, inbreeding depression is a strong selective force that can maintain outcrossing.
+We found substantial variation in the level of inbreeding depression across the 13 natural populations (Fig 2B; 0.0-0.80).
+Contrary to theoretical expectations, we found populations with moderate levels of selfing and moderate to high levels of inbreeding depression, suggesting that deleterious alleles have not been purged from these populations.

 Continuing work in this area will explore the variation in inbreeding depression.
 We will grow seeds collected from the natural populations in the greenhouse under a range of environmental conditions.
-Using this system, we will investigate questions about how ID is expressed: is it affected by environmental conditions?
-Do ID levels differ between the greenhouse and the field?
-When in the lifecycle is ID expressed?
-How does ID interact with the mating system and what are the evolutionary implications?
+Using this system, we will investigate questions about how inbreeding depression is expressed: is it affected by environmental conditions?
+Do levels of inbreeding depression differ between the greenhouse and the field?
+When in the lifecycle is it expressed?
+How does inbreeding depression interact with the mating system and what are the evolutionary implications?

 Conservation biology and pollinator communities